The Dead Internet

 The First Neural Recordings

 Three verified copies now exist in the Sprawl.
-The original remains in the Dead Internet, maintained by ghost code alongside Dr. Nath's clinical notes.
+The original remains in the Dead Internet, maintained by ghost code alongside Dr. Nath's clinical notes and correspondence, which document her growing understanding that she had not discovered a medical anomaly but an art form.

 Synthetic Creativity's Training Ground